 - Lower back pain, tingling or numbness may radiate to the hips, buttocks, legs and sometimes the toes

-- Dull aching pain concentrated in the lower back that may come and go.
-Pain may become more persistent over time or with movement, such as running, walking, standing, or bending.
+- Dull and aching pain concentrated in the lower back may come and go; this pain may become more persistent over time or with movement such as running, walking, standing or bending

-- In severe cases, leg pain that causes difficulty balancing and walking.
-This is known as neurogenic claudication.
+- In severe cases, leg pain and weakness can cause difficulty balancing and walking

-If your central spinal stenosis symptoms are mild, conservative treatments are typically recommended, including rest, over-the-counter medications, deep tissue massage, and possibly, epidural steroid injections.
-However, if your central spinal stenosis has become severe and you have serious, persistent difficulty standing and walking, your doctor may recommend surgery to open up space in the spinal column and relieve the pressure on your spinal cord.
+If you have received a diagnosis, the first step in treating your spinal stenosis symptoms is for your doctor to prescribe a course of conservative methods.
+These can include rest, over-the-counter medication or deep tissue massage.
+However, if weeks or months of treatment have not brought hoped-for relief for central stenosis pain, your doctor may recommend surgery to open up space in the spinal column and relieve the pressure on your spinal cord.